About Void Art Centre

 In March 2021, Void Art Centre moved to its new gallery space in the city center of Derry, 10 Waterloo Place.
 This move has given the organisation a new visibility and puts visual arts at the heart of the city.
 It is a fully accessible space that we are always updating to make the space as inclusive as possible.
 Its inaugural exhibition was Before the Cypress Broke working with Beirut Artists Residency to exhibition over 17 artists from Beirut with an extensive public programme of talks and film screenings.

-Void Art Centre has established an international reputation for its wide-ranging and challenging exhibition programme.
 In 2019, Void Art Centre commissioned Helen Cammock to make a film about women and the Civil rights movement in Derry, this film The Long Note was one of the recipients of the Turner Prize in 2019.
-In 2020, through a co-commission with Chisenhale Gallery artist Ima Abasi Okon was a awarded a Turner Award.
+In 2020, through a co-commission with Chisenhale Gallery artist Ima Abasi Okon was awarded a Turner Award.

-Void Art Centre Staff
+Void Art Centre Team

 Viviana Checchia